cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Delete an Application
 ---------------------
-To delete an application |---| together with all of its flows, MapReduce or Spark programs, schedules, custom services, and workflows |---| submit an HTTP DELETE::
+To delete an application |---| together with all of its MapReduce or Spark programs, schedules, custom services, and workflows |---| submit an HTTP DELETE::

   DELETE /v3/namespaces/<namespace-id>/apps/<app-id>